microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 * since: v1.10
 - returns: <[boolean]>

 Whether this reporter uses stdio for reporting.
 When it does not, Playwright Test could add some output to enhance user experience.
+If your reporter does not print to the terminal, it is strongly recommended to return `false`.